polterguy/lizzie/README.md

 # Simplified Syntactic C# Sugar

 You don't need music in your life, sugar in your tea, or poetry in your code.
-However, all of these things have in common that they slightly improve the quality of your life.
-Poetry is a collection of tiny libraries, that somehow makes your code more poetic in natur, and allows you to simplify your syntax.
+However, all of these things slightly improve the quality of your life.
+Poetry is a collection of small libraries, that somehow makes your code more poetic, more dynamic, and poetic in the way you express your intentions.
-In a way it is simply a bunch of design patterns, often needed to deal with common problems.
-Poetry makes your C# code more poetic, more easily understood, more easily changed and modified, and smaller.

 ## poetic.lambda